Blue Beetle: Publication history

 Later in 1966, Blue Beetle was reinvented again in a set of backup stories published in Captain Atom #83 (Nov.
 1966) through #86, plotted and drawn by Steve Ditko: they introduced Ted Kord, a student of Dan Garrett's, who took on the role of Blue Beetle following Garrett's apparent death.
 Kord was an inventor hero, using a variety of gadgets, with a day job of running his own research lab.
 This Beetle received his own series in 1967, also by Ditko, which ran for five issues until the entire Charlton "Action Heroes" line of comic books ceased publication in 1968.
 The story planned for a sixth issue was eventually printed, without coloring, in the fan publication Charlton Portfolio #1 in 1974.

 Both Blue Beetles reappeared in the third issue of Americomics, a title published by AC Comics in 1983–84.
 In the first story in this issue, Ted Kord fought a bogus Dan Garrett, but the second story was more significant.
 It revealed that the original 1940s Dan was reincarnated as the Silver Age version (minus his memories of his earlier existence) by some unspecified "gods", presumably the ones responsible for his mystic scarab.
 The gods subsequently resurrected Dan again and sent him off to save Kord's life (leaving him a note saying simply, "Try not to get killed this time").
 After this adventure, Kord turned the Blue Beetle name back over to Dan.
 Americomics was canceled after issue #6, and so far this story has never been referenced by any other publisher.

 With the rest of the Charlton Comics superhero line-up, Blue Beetle was sold to DC Comics in 1983.
-A new Blue Beetle series starring Ted Kord began publication in 1986, integrating the hero into the DC Comics shared universe.
+A new Blue Beetle series starring Ted Kord began publication in 1986, following Crisis on Infinite Earths, integrating the hero into the DC Comics shared universe.
 The series ran for 24 issues (Jun.
 1986-May 1988), all written by Len Wein.
 While the series largely carried over the status quo and characters from Charlton Comics, some new elements were introduced: most notably, Kord was made a billionaire industrialist as his research lab was reinvented as the massively successful R & D company Kord Industries.